Cloud-and-Distributed-Systems/Erms/README.md

   * Help messages can be printed by `bash scripts/AE/${target_script}.sh -h`

-* We provide the extimated execution time for each script if necessary.
+* We provide the estimated execution time for each script if necessary.
 Users could organize their schedule accordingly.
 * Since some scripts take a long time, please build a screen: `screen -S session_name` , to maintain a long-live ssh connection.
 * If it fails when running the script, users **SHOULD** delete the result directory if exist and run the script again.
 * If the status of a worker node becomes NoReady, users could reboot the node to recover the Kubernetes cluster.